mih/Psignifit-3.x/doc-src/API.rst

 To get access to all plot functions in isolation, they can also be imported separately.
 Here is the documentation

-.. autofunction:: psigniplot.drawaxes
+.. autofunction:: pypsignifit.psigniplot.drawaxes
-.. autofunction:: psigniplot.plotRd
+.. autofunction:: pypsignifit.psigniplot.plotRd
-.. autofunction:: psigniplot.plotHistogram
+.. autofunction:: pypsignifit.psigniplot.plotHistogram
-.. autofunction:: psigniplot.plotPMF
+.. autofunction:: pypsignifit.psigniplot.plotPMF
-.. autofunction:: psigniplot.plotThres
+.. autofunction:: pypsignifit.psigniplot.plotThres
-.. autofunction:: psigniplot.plotGeweke
+.. autofunction:: pypsignifit.psigniplot.plotGeweke
-.. autofunction:: psigniplot.plotChains
+.. autofunction:: pypsignifit.psigniplot.plotChains
-.. autofunction:: psigniplot.plotParameterDist
+.. autofunction:: pypsignifit.psigniplot.plotParameterDist

 Simulated Observers
 ===================

 psignifit allows to simulate a number of observers to access stability of psychometric functions.

-.. automodule:: psigobservers
+.. automodule:: pypsignifit.psigobservers

 .. autoclass:: Observer
    :members: